Tromso in the fall with foliage colors

 Like spring, fall in Tromso is brief but beautiful, as the nature of the midnight sun and polar night cycles mean the days change at an accelerated rate.

-By October, there is already sometimes even heavy snowfall!
+By October, there is already sometimes even heavy snowfall, so by then, the colors will definitely be gone!

 September